-If you are a recently self-employed Canadian or you are thinking about starting your own business, you may be curious about what tax implications that would have.
+If you are a recently self-employed Canadian or you are thinking about starting your own business / adding extra income with a side gig, you may be curious about what the tax requirements and implications would be.

 Let’s review the basics of GST/HST.